mantidproject/mantid/docs/source/release/v6.5.0/mantidworkbench.rst

 Bugfixes
 ############
 - The instrument view startup time has been improved by avoid checking for masking if it is not present.
+- Fix crash when overlaying peaks in side-by-side view of instrument viewer which is not supported.

 SliceViewer